opensafely/os-demo-research/rmarkdown/Rdemo.md

 This defines the default expectations which are used to generate dummy data.
-This just says that we expect date variables to be uniformly distributed between the index date and today’s date.
-For this study we’re not producing any dates.
+This just says that we expect date variables to be uniformly distributed between the index date and today's date.
+For this study we're not producing any dates.

 ``` python
 population = patients.registered_as_of(index_date)